ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on 2 WordPress sites for work.

 **Thoughts:** Today, I worked on and completed 2 WordPress sites for work that required a lot of custom CSS.

+### Day 46: 12 October 2018

+**Today's Progress**: Completed the first section of the 'JavaScript Loops, Arrays and Objects' course, 'Simplify Repetitive Tasks with Loops'.

+**Thoughts:** Today, I completed the first section of the 'JavaScript Loops, Arrays and Objects' course, 'Simplify Repetitive Tasks with Loops'.
+I feel like I have a good grasp on loops now.